derdoktor667/FlyskyIBUS/README.md

 ## ✨ Features at a Glance

 *   **Full iBUS Protocol Support**: Receives and processes up to 14 channels from your Flysky iBUS remote control.
-*   **Non-Blocking Design**: Signal processing happens in the background via efficient hardware UART interrupts, ensuring your main loop remains responsive.
+*   **Fire and Forget Operation**: No need to call any explicit `update()` or `loop()` function.
+Simply retrieve channel values using `getChannel()` or `getChannels()`, and the library will automatically process all available incoming iBUS data, ensuring your main loop remains clean and responsive.
-*   **Precise Timing**: Utilizes hardware UART interrupts for reliable and accurate iBUS signal decoding.
+*   **Precise Timing**: Leverages hardware UART for reliable and accurate iBUS signal decoding.
+Data acquisition is seamlessly integrated into channel retrieval, ensuring up-to-date values without explicit polling.
 *   **Robust Failsafe Detection**: Integrated dual-logic failsafe detection provides additional safety in critical situations.
 *   **Flexible Configuration**: Easy adaptation of the UART interface and GPIO pins to your specific hardware.
 *   **Arduino IDE Compatibility**: Seamless integration into your existing Arduino projects and workflows.